Teaching Reading & Writing at Parklands Community Primary School

 Reading is at the heart of our curriculum at Parklands.
 Alongside our phonics scheme, we aim to encourage a love of reading and a passion for knowledge and books.
 Children across school, are encouraged to bring home books to read for pleasure, as well as using them to practise their reading skills.

 A love of reading is promoted in the classrooms in a range of ways.
 We read and explore a range of high quality texts that are recommended by Literacy Counts English Consultants.
 These texts are the basis for English lessons.
-Classes have an ‘Author of the Term’ who they focus on to promote and celebrate literature.
+In the summer term, Classes study an author such as William Shakespeare, Roald Dahl and David Walliams who they focus on to promote and celebrate literature.

 In Nursery & Reception, children are supported via a range of activities to develop the motor skills required to be efficient writers.
 Activities include Dough Gym and Funky Fingers sessions.
 Children are encouraged to mark make using a variety of materials both in the classroom and beyond, including in the outdoor environment.
 As children progress through Foundation Stage, they receive guidance on letter formation.
 Displays, prompts, resources and examples of writing can be found throughout the indoor and outdoor classroom environments to promote these skills and motivate pupils.